Fluconazole (By mouth)

 Ask your doctor or pharmacist before using any other medicine, including over-the-counter medicines, vitamins, and herbal products.

-- Do not use this medicine if you also use astemizole, cisapride, pimozide, quinidine, or terfenadine.
+- Do not use this medicine together with astemizole, cisapride, erythromycin, pimozide, quinidine, or terfenadine.

 - A blood thinner (such as warfarin)